pester/Pester/README.md

 ## Further reading

 Do you like what you see?
-Learn how to use Pester with our [Getting started guide](https://github.com/pester/Pester/wiki/Getting-started-with-Pester), and continue with some of the other [resources](https://github.com/pester/Pester/wiki/Articles-and-other-resources).
+Learn how to use Pester with our [wiki guide](https://github.com/Pester/Pester/wiki), and continue with some of the other [resources](https://github.com/pester/Pester/wiki/Articles-and-other-resources).

 ## Got questions?